 - In a glass, layer yogurt mixture, honey, and kiwi slices.

 - Enjoy!
-For some extra crunch, top with a classic granola or slivered almonds.
+For some extra crunch, top with homemade granola or slivered almonds.